Finding Counterfactually Optimal Action Sequences in Continuous State Spaces: Finding the optimal counterfactual action sequence via A* search

 Let $\sbb_0$ be the initial state of the observed episode.
 Then, it is easy to notice that, starting from the root node $v_0=(\sbb_0, 0, 0)$, the first elements of each node $v_i$ on a path $v_0, \ldots, v_i, \ldots, v_T$ form a sequence of counterfactual states, and the edges that connect those nodes are such that the corresponding counterfactual action sequence differs from the observed one in at most $k$ actions.
 That said, the counterfactual outcome $o^+(\tau)=\sum_{t=0}^{T-1} R(\sbb'_t, a'_t)$ is expressed as the sum of the rewards associated with each edge in the path, and the problem defined by Eq.~\ref{eq:statement} is equivalent to finding the path of maximum total reward that starts from $v_0$ and ends in $v_T$.
+Figure~\ref{fig:algo_a} illustrates the search graph for a simple instance of our problem.
 Unfortunately, since the states $\sbb$ are vectors of real values, even enumerating all the graph's nodes requires time exponential in the number of actions $|\Acal|$, which makes classic algorithms that search over the entire graph non-practical.

 To address this challenge, we resort to the $A^*$ algorithm, which performs a more efficient search over the graph by preferentially exploring only parts of it where we have prior information that they are more likely to lead to paths of higher total reward.
 Concretely, the algorithm proceeds iteratively and maintains a queue of nodes to visit, initialized to contain only the root node $v_0$.
 Then, at each step, it selects one node from the queue, and it retrieves all its children nodes in the graph which are subsequently added to the queue.
 It terminates when the node being visited is the goal node $v_T$.
 Refer to Algorithm~\ref{alg:astar} in Appendix~\ref{app:astar} for a pseudocode implementation of the $A^{*}$ algorithm.